satra/NiPyPe-Paper/nipype_paper.rst

-for comparative algorithm development and dissemination; 3) Personnel turnover in laboratories often limit methodological continuity and training new personnel takes time; 4) Neuroimaging software packages do not address computational efficiency.
+for comparative algorithm development and dissemination; 3) Personnel turnover in laboratories often limit methodological continuity and training new personnel takes time; 4) Neuroimaging software packages do not address computational efficiency; and 5) Method sections of journal articles are often inadequate for reproducing results.

 We addressed these issues by creating NiPyPe, an open-source, community-developed initiative under the umbrella of NiPy.
-NiPyPe, solves these issues by providing a uniform interface to existing neuroimaging software and by facilitating interaction between these packages within workflows.
-NiPyPe provides an environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of workflows within and between packages, and reduces the learning curve necessary to use different packages.
+NiPyPe, solves these issues by providing uniform Interfaces to existing neuroimaging software and by facilitating interaction between these packages within Workflows.
+NiPyPe provides an environment that encourages interactive exploration of algorithms from different packages (e.g., SPM, FSL), eases the design of Workflows within and between packages, and reduces the learning curve necessary to use different packages.
 NiPyPe is addressing limitations of existing pipeline systems and creating a collaborative platform for neuroimaging software